-The result?
 Truly great ratings and massive global exposure and here’s where I see a change, because this time nobody even tried to cover it up and hide it in politico double-speak.
 There was such confidence in our inability to think for ourselves that it was just slapped down in front of us for breakfast, lunch and dinner.
 It was all in plain sight and for all to see.
 It was clear as a sunny morning – old school politics lost and TV, along with its master, the cult of personality, won this election.

 The whole season was a brilliantly written and produced show right up to the finale.
 Hats off to the talented scriptwriters who kept us on the edge of our seats night after night with sleaze and scandal right till the last sticky handful of popcorn and that last embarrassing Wikileak.